How Brexit May Impact Your Personal & Commercial Insurance.

-Brexit has arrived and there will be various changes happening from the 1st January 2021 which could impact your personal and commercial insurance.
-Our expert personal and commercial teams are here to help with any queries you may have on your existing or new policy.
+Brexit has arrived and there will be various changes happening starting from the 1st January 2021.
+These could impact your personal insurance and commercial insurance policies.
+Our expert personal and commercial insurance brokers are here to help with any queries you may have on your existing or new policy.

 Personal Travel Insurance - European Health Insurance Card.

-Given the current travel restrictions, whilst travelling abroad may seem like a wishful thought, if you are planning to travel in the EU on or after the 1st January 2021, you may no longer have access to free emergency medical insurance within the EU.
-The European Health Insurance Card will no longer be valid and you will be required to purchase travel insurance when visiting the EU to cover your healthcare should you fall ill or have an accident.
-Without travel Insurance you could be charged for your healthcare needs, which will be particularly important for anyone with pre-existing medical conditions.
-Our travel insurance experts will make sure you are suitably protected giving you complete peace of mind during these challenging times so you can enjoy your time away.
+Given the current travel restrictions, travelling abroad may seem like a wishful thought.
+However, if you are planning to travel in the EU on or after the 1st January 2021, you may no longer have access to free emergency medical insurance within the EU.
+The European Health Insurance Card will no longer be valid.
+This means you need to purchase travel insurance when visiting the EU to cover your healthcare should you fall ill or have an accident.
+Without travel insurance you are likely to incur a charge for your healthcare needs.
+Travel health insurance will be particularly important for anyone with pre-existing medical conditions.
+Our personal insurance experts will make sure you are suitably protected.
+The right level of personal insurance gives you complete peace of mind during these challenging times so you can enjoy your time away.

 Are there exceptions to using a European Health Insurance Card?

-There are some exceptions for continuing to use the EHIC cards, for example if you are a UK state pensioner living in the EU or if you are a UK student already living in the EU.
-However if you do fall into these exceptions you will still need to apply for a new EHIC card.
-It is more likely that without the EHIC card the cost of travel insurance will increase.
-Our travel experts will spend the time getting to know you and your travel needs to make sure you are not over paying for anything you don’t need.
+There are some exceptions for continuing to use the EHIC cards.
+One for example, if you are a UK state pensioner living in the EU or if you are a UK student already living in the EU.
+However, if you do fall into these exceptions you will still need to apply for a new EHIC card.
+It is more likely that without the EHIC card the cost of travel health insurance will increase.
+Our travel experts will spend the time getting to know you and your travel needs.
+We can then tailor the personal insurance around your requirements to make sure you are not overpaying for anything you don’t need.

 Can I travel to Ireland with less than 6 months on my passport?

-If you have a passport with less than 6 months left until the expiry date, you will still be able to travel to Ireland and won’t need to renew as long as the passport is valid for the whole of your stay.
-Ireland is within the Common Travel Area where British and Irish citizens can travel freely or where they reside in either jurisdiction, including the right to work and study.
+If you have a passport with less than 6 months left until the expiry date, you will still be able to travel to Ireland.
+You also won’t need to renew as long as the passport is valid for the whole of your stay.
+Ireland is within the Common Travel Area where British and Irish citizens can travel freely.
+This also includes the right to work and study.

 Find out more about common travel areas through the link below.